 SSH is the “Secure Shell,” which incorporates encryption to secure transmissions over unsecured networks.
 When implementing SCP, you need to create an SSH server.
 That service takes care of the extra security to make a standard network copy action into a Secure Copy transaction.

-There are many protocols that facilitate file transfers over the network.
+Many protocols facilitate file transfers over the entire network.
 Some of the earlier ones that are still in use today are the File Transfer Protocol and the Trivial File Transfer Protocol (FTP and TFTP).
 Another, more secure method, is Secure Copy (SCP).
 While FTP can be made more secure by using Transport Layer Security (TLS), SCP is inherently more secure because it’s really just an SSH session used solely for transferring files.
 FTP with TLS/SSL is denoted as “FTPS.”

 SCP and SFTP: Secure Alternatives to FTP